Mail Code: 94305-2160

 HUMBIO 121E.
 Ethnicity and Medicine.
 1-3 Unit.

 HUMBIO 122.
-Beyond Health Care: Seeking Health in Society.
+Beyond Health Care: the effects of social policies on health.
 3 Units.

 Available evidence at the national and cross-country level linking social welfare interventions and health outcomes.
 If and how non-health programs and policies could have an impact on positive health outcomes.
 Evaluation of social programs and policies that buffer the negative health impact of economic instability and unemployment among adult workers and their children.
 Examination of safety nets, including public health insurance, income maintenance programs, and disability insurance.
-Prerequisites: HUMBIO 4B or equivalent, and background in research methods and statistics.
+Prerequisites: HUMBIO 4B or equivalent, and some background in research methods and statistics, or Instructor permission.

 HUMBIO 122M.
 Challenges of Human Migration: Health and Health Care of Migrants and Autochthonous Populations.
 3 Units.

-An emerging area of inquiry.
+(Undergraduate students must enroll in HUMBIO 122M.
+MD and Graduate students enroll in PEDS 212) An emerging area of inquiry.
 Topics include: global migration trends, health Issues/aspects of migration, healthcare and the needs of immigrants in the US, and migrants as healthcare providers: a new area of inquiry in the US.
 Class is structured to include: lectures lead by the instructor and possible guest speakers; seminar, discussion and case study sessions led by students.
+Upper division course with preference given to upperclassmen.

 HUMBIO 122S.
 Social Class, Race, Ethnicity, and Health.
 4 Units.